New Zealand V West Indies First Test Scoreboard - UrduPoint

 New Zealand V West Indies First Test Scoreboard

-Hamilton, New Zealand, Dec 5 (APP - UrduPoint / Pakistan Point News - 5th Dec, 2020 ) :Scoreboard at the completion of the West Indies first innings on day three of the first Test against New Zealand at Seddon Oval in Hamilton on Saturday.
+Hamilton, New Zealand, Dec 6 (APP - UrduPoint / Pakistan Point News - 6th Dec, 2020 ) :Completed scoreboard from the first Test bettween New Zealand and the West Indies at Seddon Oval in Hamilton on Sunday.